 The app is free for windows and offers a few in-app purchases.

 This app is great for task management and report generation but we can’t block apps and websites.
 We’ll find that feature in the next.

 Best for: People looking for Pomodoro App that can block distraction as well

 FocusMe is more than just a timer app and not only it sets the timer to make you more productive but also keeps you from being distracted.
 We tested app blockers for Android and works similar to those apps.

-This app offers plans with which you can create plans with this app or choose from existing plans.
+This app offers plans with which you can create plans in this app or choose from existing plans.
 Some of the plans listed on the app are social media block, block internet, Pomodoro Focus, and Time Limit News.
 These are not a gimmick but this app actually stops you from getting distracted by automatically minimizing the apps and closing tabs while running.

 FocusMe encourages you to take breaks and has an option of forced breaks.
 It essentially takes over the screen rendering your computer unusable for the time period, forcing you to spend time away from your computer, I can see it would be helpful in creating a mental break.
 You can check your website stats and App stats and introspect about your usage habits.

 FocusMe is a paid app with a subscription of $2.5/mo and has a free trial.

 Best for: People looking for a Pomodoro timer with integration to task management tool which links popular tools like Todoist, Wunderlist, Asana, Trello, and Evernote.